learn-co-curriculum/angular-sharing-directive-controllers-readme/README.md

 ```

 You'll see that we can now access the parent's controller and methods!
 From here, we can add the tab information in to our parent's tab array.

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-sharing-directive-controllers-readme'>Angular Sharing Directive Controllers</a> on Learn.co and start learning to code for free.</p>